Ahead of speech, Obama has regrets over U.S. political divisions

 ISLAMIC STATE

-He will also likely discuss the U.S. fight against Islamic State, which has generated criticism from Republicans as being too meagre.
+He will also likely discuss the U.S. fight against Islamic State, which has generated criticism from Republicans as being too meager.

 "There is one thing that we hope to hear from the president, and that is a comprehensive plan to defeat ISIS," House of Representatives Speaker Paul Ryan told reporters, using an acronym for the militant group that has taken over large areas of Syria and Iraq.